-The center’s mission is to promote peace through a holistic approach to training by combining conflict resolution methods, peace building and conflict prevention with an emphasis on more sustainable economic, political and human development.
+The Duke-UNC Rotary Peace Center promotes peace through a holistic approach to training by combining conflict resolution methods, peacebuilding and conflict prevention with an emphasis on more sustainable economic, political and human development.

-Each year, five fellows enroll at Duke in the Master of International Development Policy (MIDP) and five fellows enroll at the University of North Carolina at Chapel Hill in one of several master’s degree programs in the social sciences (e.g. global studies, education, political science, journalism, city and regional planning) or public health.
+Each year, five fellows enroll at Duke University in the Master of International Development Policy (MIDP) and five fellows enroll at the UNC in one of several master’s degree programs in the social sciences (e.g. global studies, education, political science, journalism, city and regional planning) or public health.
 Fellows at both universities can also earn a graduate certificate in international peace and conflict resolution from UNC.

 Duke Center for International Development

-286 Rubenstein Hall
+196 Rubenstein Hall

-Durham, NC 27708-0237 USA
+Durham, NC 27708 USA

 UNC Center for Global Initiatives